 If it was less than or equal to 30 days before your exam, you need to pay a fee to Prometric before your eligibility record can be updated.
 Get ready to be on the phone for 20-30 minutes and dial 1-800-633-3926.
 The 2 minute recording will recommend using the website, but the only way to pay this fee is over the phone.
 Press 2 to “schedule an appointment”.
 You will be placed in the queue.
 When the agent comes on say, “I need to pay the appointment change fee to reinstate my eligibility for Step 1.”

 Forward a copy of the receipt to USMLEReg@nbme.org.
 Set the subject to “Resend Eligibility”.
 In the body, above the email you are forwarding, put:

 I have included a copy of the receipt from Prometric for my appointment change fee.
 Thank you.”

 I got a response three hours later saying my record has been updated.
 However, it may take up to 2 business days.
 To speed things up you could pay the appointment change fee after you receive the email saying your eligibility period has been extended.

 4. Go back to working on the dream!

 Go study now instead of saying you will start fresh tomorrow.
 Every time you learn something new, there is a benefit.
 Even if it is only one new concept.
-They add up over a lifetime. :)
+Unfortunately, it is easier said than done.

 Sorry, comments are closed for now.
 Please do not email me directly.
 I don’t have time to answer questions anymore.
 All the answers are either provided on the ECFMG website, in the article above, or in the comments below.
 Please take the time to read through these resources.
 If you still can’t find the answer to your question, call the ECFMG (215-386-5900, M-F / 9-5 EST).